RaisedOnDeDust2/hello-world/README.md

 # hello-world
-just a new repository
+just a new repository.
-Just a casual gamer, that wants to learn something about programming :)
+A casual gamer, that wants to learn something about programming :)